ovh/docs/pages/web/hosting/how_to_upgrade_web_hosting_offer/guide.en-ca.md

 ### Modifying your hosting plan <a name="modify"></a>

 > [!warning]
-> Subscription downgrades are not available for customers whose services are hosted in a data centre outside Europe.
+> Subscription downgrading is not available for customers whose services are hosted in a data centre outside Europe.
 >
 > If you would like to change your subscription to a lower plan, please follow the steps in our guide “[Migrating your website and emails to OVHcloud](https://docs.ovh.com/ca/en/hosting/migrating-website-to-ovh/)”.
 >